Top 10 Best German Bands

 6. Kraftwerk

-Kraftwerk is a German electronic music band formed by Ralf Hütter and Florian Schneider in 1970 in Düsseldorf.
+Kraftwerk is a German electronic music band formed by Ralf Hütter and Florian Schneider in Düsseldorf in 1970.
 The band was fronted by both Hütter and Schneider until Schneider's departure in 2008.
-Kraftwerk is widely regarded as a pioneer in electronic music and has had a major influence on various... read more
+Kraftwerk is widely regarded as a pioneer of electronic music and has had a major influence on numerous... read more

 Yeah, this band is actually German, and I think that is great because Germans are very intellectual people.
 Without Germans, we wouldn't have all the wonderful techno music we have today that sounds all the same and is very annoying!
 Vote for KRAFTWERK!